-This enables travellers to find toilets and changing facilities nearby no matter where you are and to plan a personalised journey with toilet stops.
+This enables travellers to find toilets and changing facilities nearby no matter where they are and to plan a personalised journey with toilet stops.

-The app and website search also feature filters to sort by requested features including accessibility, showers and Master Locksmiths Key Access (MLAK) enabled facilities.
+The app and website search also features filters to sort by requested features including accessibility, showers and Master Locksmiths Key Access (MLAK) enabled facilities.

 The MLAK – Master Locksmiths Access Key